Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 - According to the American Heart Association, consumption has dramatically risen in the last two decades, making up over 16 percent of daily caloric intake.

 - The white refined variety has about 90 percent of its vitamins and minerals removed during processing, and therefore it does not offer any nutritional benefits.
+But the fact is, though natural sweeteners like honey, maple syrup, and molasses are not entirely devoid of nutrients, their nutritional impact on the positive side is negligible.

 - By adding just one soda daily without any other dietary changes, an individual may gain about 15 pounds per year, due to the additional 10 teaspoons of added sugar per 12-ounce can.
 As the Wellness Mama states, there are many more reasons to ditch drinking soda, including a lack of nutritional value.